kmolLin/object_detection/README.md

 #### 3a.
 Gather Pictures
 TensorFlow needs hundreds of images of an object to train a good detection classifier.
 To train a robust classifier, the training images should have random objects in the image along with the desired objects, and should have a variety of backgrounds and lighting conditions.
 There should be some images where the desired object is partially obscured, overlapped with something else, or only halfway in the picture.

-For my Pinochle Card Detection classifier, I have six different objects I want to detect (the card ranks nine, ten, jack, queen, king, and ace ¡V I am not trying to detect suit, just rank).
+For my Pinochle Card Detection classifier, I have six different objects I want to detect (the card ranks nine, ten, jack, queen, king, and ace V I am not trying to detect suit, just rank).
 I used my iPhone to take about 40 pictures of each card on its own, with various other non-desired objects in the pictures.
 Then, I took about another 100 pictures with multiple cards in the picture.
-I know I want to be able to detect the cards when they¡¦re overlapping, so I made sure to have the cards be overlapped in many images.
+I know I want to be able to detect the cards when theyãƒ»re overlapping, so I made sure to have the cards be overlapped in many images.

 <p align="center">
   <img src="doc/collage.jpg">